GoobyCorp/D3Edit/README.md

                         The slot ID you want to work with

 modifications:
+  --gold GOLD
-  --gold GOLD           Set the amount of Gold --blood-shards BLOOD_SHARDS
+                        Set the amount of gold --blood-shards BLOOD_SHARDS
-                        Set the amount of Blood Shards --reusable-parts REUSABLE_PARTS
+                        Set the amount of blood shards --reusable-parts REUSABLE_PARTS
-                        Set the amount of Reusable Parts --arcane-dust ARCANE_DUST
+                        Set the amount of reusable parts --arcane-dust ARCANE_DUST
-                        Set the amount of Arcane Dust --veiled-crystals VEILED_CRYSTALS
+                        Set the amount of arcane dust --veiled-crystals VEILED_CRYSTALS
-                        Set the amount of Veiled Crystals --deaths-breath DEATHS_BREATH
+                        Set the amount of veiled crystals --deaths-breath DEATHS_BREATH
-                        Set the amount of Death's Breath --forgotten-souls FORGOTTEN_SOULS
+                        Set the amount of death's breath --forgotten-souls FORGOTTEN_SOULS
-                        Set the amount of Forgotten Souls --khanduran-runes KHANDURAN_RUNES
+                        Set the amount of forgotten souls --khanduran-runes KHANDURAN_RUNES
-                        Set the amount of Khanduran Runes --caldeum-nightshade CALDEUM_NIGHTSHADE
+                        Set the amount of khanduran runes --caldeum-nightshade CALDEUM_NIGHTSHADE
-                        Set the amount of Caldeum Nightshade --arreat-war-tapestries ARREAT_WAR_TAPESTRIES
+                        Set the amount of caldeum nightshade --arreat-war-tapestries ARREAT_WAR_TAPESTRIES
-                        Set the amount of Arreat War Tapestries --corrupted-angel-flesh CORRUPTED_ANGEL_FLESH
+                        Set the amount of arreat war tapestries --corrupted-angel-flesh CORRUPTED_ANGEL_FLESH
-                        Set the amount of Corrupted Angel Flesh --westmarch-holy-water WESTMARCH_HOLY_WATER
+                        Set the amount of corrupted angel flesh --westmarch-holy-water WESTMARCH_HOLY_WATER
-                        Set the amount of Westmarch Holy Water --hearts-of-fright HEARTS_OF_FRIGHT
+                        Set the amount of westmarch holy water --hearts-of-fright HEARTS_OF_FRIGHT
-                        Set the amount of Hearts of Fright --vials-of-putridness VIALS_OF_PUTRIDNESS
+                        Set the amount of hearts of fright --vials-of-putridness VIALS_OF_PUTRIDNESS
-                        Set the amount of Vials of Putridness --idols-of-terror IDOLS_OF_TERROR
+                        Set the amount of vials of putridness --idols-of-terror IDOLS_OF_TERROR
-                        Set the amount of Idols of Terror --leorics-regrets LEORICS_REGRETS
+                        Set the amount of idols of terror --leorics-regrets LEORICS_REGRETS
-                        Set the amount of Leoric's Regrets --vengeful-eyes VENGEFUL_EYES
+                        Set the amount of leoric's regrets --vengeful-eyes VENGEFUL_EYES
-                        Set the amount of Vengeful Eyes --writhing-spines WRITHING_SPINES
+                        Set the amount of vengeful eyes --writhing-spines WRITHING_SPINES
-                        Set the amount of Writhing Spines --devils-fangs DEVILS_FANGS
+                        Set the amount of writhing spines --devils-fangs DEVILS_FANGS
-                        Set the amount of Devil's Fangs --all-currencies ALL_CURRENCIES
+                        Set the amount of devil's fangs --all-currencies ALL_CURRENCIES
                         Set all currencies to the given value
 ```